googleapis/cloud-debug-nodejs/README.md

 ## Running on Google Cloud Platform

-Stackdriver debugger agent should work out of the box if your code is running on Google Cloud Platform, just make sure that the [Stackdriver Debugger API][debugger-api] is enabled on your project (this is the default).
+The Stackdriver Debugger Agent should work out of the box for Google App Engine instances, as long as the [Stackdriver Debugger API][debugger-api] is enabled on your project (this is the default).

+For new Google Compute Engine instances, you need to create the instance with the Stackdriver Debugger API access scope.
+From the web UI, you can do this in one of two ways under **Identity and API access**:
+* Use the Compute Engine default service account "Allow full access to all Cloud APIs" under Access scopes.
+* Select a service account with the **Cloud Debugger Agent** role (or any role with at least the same permissions).
+You may need to create one if you don't have one already.

+You may add the Stackdriver Debugger API access scope to existing Compute instances if they are using the non-default service account by adding the Cloud Debugger Agent role to the associated service account.

 ## Running elsewhere